Through the curriculum we aim to:

 Modern Foreign Languages (MFL)

-KS2 pupils now need be taught a modern foreign language (MFL).
-One of our experienced specialist teachers is teaching Spanish weekly to children in Y3-6.
-Each lesson balances some spoken and written language with a focus on practical communication.
-Children are encouraged to explore the new language collaboratively through games, songs and rhymes and to demonstrate what they have learnt through simple conversations and role-play in both written and spoken Spanish.
-Language teaching at King’s Hedges aims to provide the foundation for learning further languages and to foster pupils’ curiosity and deepen their understanding of the world.
+For the past number of years, KS2 at King’s Hedges have been taught weekly Spanish lessons.
+In order to broaden the children’s understanding of modern foreign languages, we have decided to move onto teaching French this year.
+Using the engaging and stimulating software, Rigolo, class teachers are now teaching weekly French lessons.
+Our main focus is on conversational confidence.
+Children are encouraged to explore the new language collaboratively through games, songs and rhymes and to demonstrate what they have learnt through simple conversations and role-play.
+Language teaching at King’s Hedges aims to provide the foundation for learning further languages and to foster pupils’ curiosity and deepen their understanding of the world around them.

 Personal, Social and Health Education (PSHE)